 A wide range of illustrated histories and books of old photographs of a variety of Scottish towns and Glasgow districts have been published in recent years by Richard Stenlake Publishing

 There has been a census every ten years since 1801, excluding 1941.
 The latest that is currently available is for 1911.
 The censuses for 1841 to 1911 are available (for a small fee) on the web from ScotlandsPeople.
-Scottish census pages are held at New Register House and copies on microfilm may be consulted in LDS Family History Centres around the world.
+Scottish census pages are held at the National Records of Scotland and copies on microfilm may be consulted in LDS Family History Centres around the world.
 In the Lanarkshire area microfilm copies can be consulted at a number of locations in Glasgow and at a number of local libraries.

 The church has, over the centuries, exercised a great influence in the developement of Scotland and its people.
 But this "influence" has been a two-way process, where the people have also had their say in a manner which reflects something basic about the Scottish people - always compassionate yet often at odds with each other.
 The church (and others areas such as education and the law) is an area where the cultural difference between Scotland and England can easily be seen, with the national "established" church - the Church of Scotland - being presbyterian in form of government.
 This does not, however, mean that all presbyterians belong to the national church.

 The rights of the people are important in Scotland where, in theory at least, the people and not parliament are sovereign.
 The people have also stood their ground, in the days of the Covenanters, to ensure that government of their national church was controlled by the people and their clergy and not by the aristocracy of the country.
 The Covenanters were strong in the Lanarkshire area and often suffered for their beliefs and rights, including in the Battle of Bothwell Bridge.